snare/voltron/README.md

 `voltron` is built primarily for LLDB.
 GDB version 7 and later and VDB are both supported.

-Some of Voltron's views should work fine with any architecture, but the following architectures are supported:
+The following architectures are supported:

 |         | lldb | gdb | vdb |
 |---------|------|-----|-----|